aws-samples/aws-modernization-with-immuta/content/03_Subscription_Policy/_index.en.md

 <img src="https://m.media-amazon.com/images/I/71KhOOAHBmL._AC_SY550_.jpg" alt="Amazon.com: Pen Sketch Buff Security Bouncer Cartoon Vinyl Decal Sticker  (4&quot; Tall) : Automotive" style="zoom:25%;" />

-The Immuta Administrator (ImmutaAdmin@immuta.com) has successfully configured Immuta to connect with Redshift and have setup 3 users:
+The Immuta Administrator (ImmutaAdmin@immuta.com) has successfully configured Immuta to connect with Redshift and have setup 3 users (*This was completed in Module 1*):

 ***Data Owner***, Owen Owner (owner@immuta.com) - Owen has a technology background and reports to the CDO (who reports to the COO).
 All policy decisions for the use of credit card transaction data is coordinated through Owen.

 ***Manager***, Manny Manager(manager@immuta.com) - Manny is a Manager in finance that overseas credit card fraud investigations and must approve any requests to access customer credit card numbers.

 ***Analyst***, Anne Analyst (analyst@immuta.com) - Anne works on a team of 15 that is focused on designing automated processes and analytical reports that utilize finance, hr, and credit card transaction data.
 Because all analysts work with all types of data, their default access to sensitive data is minimized.
- **When additional access is needed for cc transactions, all analysts must escalate through Manny.**
+ **When additional access is needed, all analysts must escalate through Manny.**

+---

+The credit card transactions we will be working with looks as follows:

 <u>credit_card_transaction table:</u>